DSXiangLi/DecryptPrompt/README.md

 - Monkey : Image Resolution and Text Label Are Important Things for Large Multi-modal Models
 - Learning Transferable Visual Models From Natural Language Supervision
 - AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE
+- InternVL1: Scaling up Vision Foundation Models and Aligning for Generic Visual-Linguistic Tasks
+- Vary: Scaling up the Vision Vocabulary for Large Vision-Language Models
+- InternVL1.5： How Far Are We to GPT-4V?
+Closing the Gap to Commercial Multimodal Models with Open-Source Suites
 - Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond
-- InternVL: Scaling up Vision Foundation Models and Aligning for Generic Visual-Linguistic Tasks
-- Vary: Scaling up the Vision Vocabulary for Large Vision-Language Models
+- Qwen2-VL: Enhancing Vision-Language Model's Perception of the World at Any Resolution

 ### 综述
 - A Survey of Large Language Models
 - Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing :star: